Intense McKeesport Fire Destroys Home, Sends 4 To Hospital

 Follow KDKA-TV: Facebook | Twitter

 MCKEESPORT, Pa.
-(KDKA) – Four people were injured, including a 5-year-old girl, suffering various burns and broken bones after escaping an intense house fire in McKeesport early Saturday morning.
+(KDKA) – Four people, including a 5-year-old girl, were injured after escaping an intense house fire in McKeesport early Saturday morning.

 The fire on Cleveland Street left the house in rubble and damaged two houses on each side, three houses across the street and a number of cars on the street.

 Two of the victims, a woman and her boyfriend, were able to escape by jumping off a porch roof.
+A neighbor says the boyfriend broke his arm when he caught the woman.

-Another, a grandmother, was carried down a ladder by firefighters, and the young girl was coaxed out a window and caught while escaping the flames.
+Another woman was carried down a ladder by firefighters, and the young girl was coaxed out a window and caught while escaping the flames.

 All four victims are at UPMC Mercy Hospital.
 There is currently no information available on the extent of their injuries.

-Firefighters had issues with a lack of water while fighting the blaze, and residents said they are going to raise concerns about the issue at the next council meeting.
+Residents said they are going to raise concerns about the issue at the next council meeting.

+After the fire, McKeesport Mayor Michael Cherepko met with officials from the Municipal Authority of Westmoreland County to talk about improving the volume of water in higher elevated neighborhoods like Grandview.

+“This administration’s not going to settle for anything less than a permanent fix, which is gonna be to run a new line right down through that area that our men will be able to tap into without going an extra block or two,” Cherepko said.